Lovinoes/website/web/docs/panel/features/server/databases/classic.md

 | **Edit** | Toggle **Locked**.
 A locked database can't be recreated or deleted, and its password can't be rotated. |
 | **Recreate** | Wipes all data and creates a fresh, empty database with the same connection details.
 Type the database name to confirm. |
 | **Delete** | Permanently deletes the database and all data.
 Type the database name to confirm. |

+With `databases.delete`, you can also select several databases (checkboxes, drag, or `Ctrl+A`) and **Delete** them together after one confirmation.
+Locked databases are skipped.
+Each action reports how many items it changed, skipped or failed in a toast.